-The Certificate II in Kitchen Operations gives you the skills to work in professional kitchen environments, preparing a range of food and menu items.
+Become a king or queen of the kitchen with the Certificate II in Kitchen Operations.
+This course will give you the skills to work in professional kitchen environments in the hospitality industry, preparing a range of food and menu items.

 - Sandwich preparation and presentation